I have a strong sense of God/Higher Power/Source (however I define that) in my life.

 I welcome new opportunities to learn new things which will enhance my work/school/service.

-My work/school/service is congruent with my faith, beliefs and values.
+My work/school/service is congruent with my spirituality, beliefs, and core values.

 I would feel confident making a change in my work/school/service if I needed to.